drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 8: Consider Entropic Effect

-A flexible molecule has a better chance of finding an optimal fit into a receptor, but this is achieved at the cost of large conformational entropy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-8-consider-entropic-effect-e2499a83'><i class='fa fa-play' aria-hidden='true'></i></button>A flexible molecule has a better chance of finding an optimal fit into a receptor, but this is achieved at the cost of large conformational entropy.
 Sufficient conformational rigidity is essential to ensure that the loss of entropy upon ligand binding is acceptable.
 A rigid molecule has little conformational entropy but is unlikely to fit optimally into the receptor.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.